Vitamin D Could Help Treat Diabetes, New Study Reveals

 — Salk Institute (@salkinstitute) May 11, 2018

-Wei explained that past studies on diabetic patients pointed to a connection “between high vitamin D concentrations in the blood and a lower risk of diabetes” but that scientists couldn’t figure out the why the two were correlated.
+Wei explained that past studies on diabetic patients pointed to a connection “between high vitamin D concentrations in the blood and a lower risk of diabetes,” but that scientists couldn’t figure out the why the two were correlated.

 As the Inquisitr previously reported, a study published last month in the journal PLOS One revealed that low blood levels of vitamin D have been linked to an increase in the diabetic risk.